Child Custody and Visitation

 One of the most important and difficult aspects of your case is addressing issues related to custody and visitation.
-When parents can’t agree on either custody or a set schedule, emotions become unmanageable and it affects not just the relationship between the parents but also the relationship between the children and parents.
+When the parents can’t agree on either custody or a set schedule, emotions become unmanageable and it affects not just the relationship between the parents, but also the relationship between the children and parents.

-Physical custody specifically refers to the amount of time each parent gets to spend with a child.
+Physical custody is the most deliberated part of a child custody action.
+Specifically it refers to the amount of time each parent gets to spend with a child.
 More directly, it is where the child spends their time, which parent gets that time and what the specifics entail for that time.
-The decision of where the children live or spend the majority of their time necessarily limits the other parent’s time with the children.
-The parent who retains custody can receive child support.
-This is true even in joint custody.This type of custody may be sole, primary or joint custody.
+The decision of where the children live, or spend the majority of their time, limits the other parent’s time with the children.
+The parent that retains custody can receive child support.
+This is true even in joint custody.This type of custody may be sole, primary, or joint custody.

 Why is it important to know and understand all of this?
 Because it effects how your relationship with your child will progress if it is handled correctly.
 We stay informed of current research to better asist you in your situation.
 The issues involved can be stressful and the prospect of losing your child can be frightening.

 With The Future of your children at stake trust us to help you through this process!